Quota Mechanisms: Finite-Sample Optimality and Robustness: Robustness to agents' beliefs

 \begin{exmp}[Beliefs violating payoff-type exchangeability] There are two agents.
 In the primitive problem, there is a single good to be allocated.
 Each agent $i$'s payoff type is his valuation $\th_i \in \Th_i = \{ \th_L, \th_M, \th_H\}$, where $\th_L < \th_M < \th_H$.
 Consider the social choice function $x$ that allocates the good to the agent whose valuation is highest, breaking ties uniformly.
-The social choice function $x$ is componentwise increasing and hence ex-post cyclically monotone.
+For each $i$, the allocation probability for agent $i$ is increasing in $\th_i$, so $x$ is ex-post cyclically monotone.

 There are $K = 3$ problem copies.
-Consider a type space $(T, (\hat{\accbm{\th}}_i, \hat{\b}_i)_{i=1}^{n})$.
+Consider a type space $(T, (\hat{\bm{\th}}_i, \hat{\b}_i)_{i=1}^{n})$.
 Suppose that there is some type profile $\bar{t} = (\bar{t}_1,\bar{t}_2) \in T$ such that

 Suppose further that $\hat{\b}_1 ( \bar{t}_1) = \d_{\bar{t}_2}$.
 That is, type $\bar{t}_1$ of agent $1$ is certain that agent $2$'s type is $\bar{t}_2$ and hence that agent $2$'s payoff type is $(\th_M, \th_H, \th_L)$.
 This violates payoff-type exchangeability.